-Since the COVID pandemic, I have been spending a significant amount of time online studying the science of happiness with Dr. Santos.
-I recommend the course.
-We can all use some happiness right now.
-If you are an empath like me then you know that the best formula for living your best life is to heal your emotions.
+Since the recent wave of violence and the ongoing pandemic, I have been spending a significant amount of time thinking about the general unrest in our midst.
+We can all use support right now.
+If you are an empath like me then you know that the best formula for living your best life is to heal yourself.
 I learned this early on and it has become my purpose for living.
-Family and friends cannot always help you get through the challenges of a pandemic; a good therapist can.
+Family and friends cannot always help you get through the challenges of a pandemic or massive waves of violence in our schools and neighborhoods; a good therapist can.
 A truth I will forever stand by.
 So becoming a psychologist felt like my calling.
 Working as a psychologist does not feel like a job.
 Working alongside friends and colleagues who also know the power of healing is a remarkable feeling.
 But the best thing about working as a mental health expert is my clients.
 Weaving tools into a stranger's life, watching it transform their lives, is a rush for me.
 When I watch the transformation weave itself into the fabric of their whole world, it is a remarkably rewarding feeling.
 Sometimes a client will come back to work through some other issue or just to say hello, and I get to see up close how he or she has grown.
 The relationships built over time teach me time and again about the power of healthy human connections.

 For 30 years, I have maintained a therapy practice in Montclair Center.
 I specialize in treating a broad spectrum of individuals, couples, groups and families.
 Clients typically come to therapy emotionally and spiritually broken.
 I help them bridge the gulf between who they feel they are and who they yearn to be.
 With the right tools and a safe, positive, nurturing, empathic environment, I believe that we all can improve our lives.

 I have presented at national conferences and to general audiences on many of my areas of specialization.

 I also provide tele-health, healing circles, consultation and psychological testing.